 - In A5S1, Quince is no longer the director.
 He has two speeches playing the Prologue to the play, so it’s best to read those lines in Parts and Cues mode.
 In the first speech, he seems to be suffering a bad case of actor’s nerves, as he completely messes up the punctuation of his speech.
 It might be worth working out where the full-stops are supposed to go He seems to recover his nerves for the second speech, which is just as well, as it allows us to understand his outline of the plot of the play that they are about to play.

-The scenes above should help you to come to a view about Puck’s character.
-Of course, by reading the scenes above, you may well see things differently from what I’ve outlined above, but you should know what you think about Puck.
+The scenes above should help you to come to a view about Quince’s character.
+Of course, by reading the scenes above, you may well see things differently from what I’ve outlined above, but you should know what you think about Quince.